top of page

 Simple Future: The Fortune Teller

-Have you Ever caught yourself thinking , “Does ‘I will go to the cinema tomorrow’ sound right in English, or is it 'I am going to go'?”
+Have you Ever caught yourself thinking, “Does ‘I will go to the cinema tomorrow’ sound right in English, or is it 'I am going to go'?”
 If so, you’re in the perfect spot.
 The Simple Future might seem like a no-brainer, but it can still trip up even advanced learners.
 Don’t worry—I’ve got you!
 Whether you’re just getting started or fine-tuning your skills, mastering the Simple Future can help you speak with confidence and clarity.
-In this post, we’ll break down the Simple Futu
+In this post, we’ll break down the Simple Futur

 Simple Past: The Storyteller